microsoft/fluentui/rfcs/packaging/package-structure.md

 - How people should consume converged components once they're ready
 - How converged components should be promoted to `@fluentui/react` (if at all) and impact on `@fluentui/react` versioning
-- How to retire legacy components
+- How to retire legacy components (including an intermediate location if needed)

 ### Background: current packages